 You can ski at Hintertux Glacier 365 days a year and indeed, we saw many people skiing and snowboarding here in July.
 At the top cable car station, you’ll also find the ‘Lui’s Glacier Bug Park’ where you can go snow tubing in summer (it’s free for kids).
 There is also a snow-tire carousel for the youngest members of the family.

 Guided glacier tours are also available here.
 Everyone can participate, including kids from 6 years and older.
-Tours run on weekdays in summer at 11 AM and 1 PM and you don’t need to reserve in advance.
+Tours run on weekdays in summer and you don’t need to reserve in advance.
 The price is very reasonable and all you need are good hiking boots and weather-appropriate clothing.
 So you can always decide to do this once you are there.
-For more up-to-date info, please check the official website.

 At the very top of the mountain, just at the cable car station, you’ll also find a panorama terrace.
 On a clear day, you should be able to see magnificent panoramas here.
 However, when we visited, all we could see were white clouds… But that didn’t bother us much, because we came here for a winter wonderland and we found it not only outside, but also inside Nature’s Ice Palace (more info below).